jlamarche/ExploreController/README.md

 Currently, this class supports:

-**Default Third Person** - This is essentially the same behavior as the default UE4 Third Person Template **First Person** - This is essentially the same behavior as the default UE4 First Person template (or will be, at least) **Smooth Follow Third Person** - This is a camera modeled after the Arkham-style camera.
+- **Default Third Person**:This is essentially the same behavior as the default UE4 Third Person Template
+- **First Person** - This is essentially the same behavior as the default UE4 First Person template (or will be, at least)
+- **Smooth Follow Third Person**: This is a camera modeled after the Arkham-style camera.
 The camera smoothly follows the player, and after periods of inactivity slowly resets to behind the player.

 **Not Yet Done**
 - Separate First Person and Third Person meshes.
 I ran into problems getting two different meshes with different skeletons working properly, so backed this feature out for now.